 This cleanup is a long, complex undertaking.
 We are committed to doing thorough work that upholds Washington’s laws and high standards.
 Explore the related links section below to learn more about what we’ve done, what we plan, and how the public can be involved.

-Three technical reports have been prepared and are ready for your review.
+Three technical reports have been prepared and were reviewed during a public comment period in 2019.
 The first and second reports describe the contamination in the upland and marine areas of the Rayonier Mill study area.
 The third report describes and compares options for cleanup of soil and groundwater in the upland area and for marine sediments.

 Our work with tribes & stakeholders